Last updated: June 9, 2017

 Use of Writings of Mary Baker Eddy

-Please attribute all quotations from the works of Mary Baker Eddy.
+Please attribute all quotations from Mary Baker Eddy's writings.
 Please use full sentences or paragraph quotes, or begin or end partial sentences at a colon or semicolon.
+Do not italicize, bold or highlight portions of quotes to add emphasis separate from what the author wrote.
 Avoid breaking quotes up over multiple screens, and present each quote on its own unique screen, including Mrs. Eddy’s name, and a citation to the appropriate book or article on each screen.
-Do not italicize, bold or highlight portions of the quote to add your own emphasis.
-For permission to use any other materials written by Mary Baker Eddy, please contact firstname.lastname@example.org.
+Avoid mixing quotes.
+Copyright notices and specific permission are generally required for use of Mrs. Eddy’s letters and for translations of her published writings.
+For more information and for permission to use such materials, please contact email@example.com.

 Use of Materials from The Mary Baker Eddy Library